Blox launch Orgatec 2016

 Blox Is Secure

 Users are not limited to any specific locking system as Blox provides various levels of security to match the client’s needs.
-The range of locking options includes: simple key locks that can be integrated within the unit, stand-alone electronic locks or either keypad/RFID control or Integrated (hard-wired) electronic locks.
+The range of locking options includes simple key locks that can be integrated within the unit, stand-alone electronic locks or either keypad/RFID control or Integrated (hard-wired) electronic locks.

 Blox Has Personality

 The universality of Blox means that designers and architects can create a space to best reflect the client’s cultural and social presence.
 Elements are self-contained meaning the design practitioner can create a unique configuration by using Blox elements of various colours, shades and even textured powder-coat to form a variegated mosaic.
 Blox doors can include an optional mail slot that incorporates an integrated handle.
-Steel doors can be perforated to add a degree of individuality to the fit-out whilst the individual visual character can be further enhanced by the use of other materials such as laminate, veneer or ply for the doors and top surfaces.
+Steel doors can be perforated to add a degree of individuality to the fit-out while the individual visual character can be further enhanced by the use of other materials such as laminate, veneer or ply for the doors and top surfaces.

 Inspired by the cultural shift towards agile work styles Blox was designed in Australia by PlanexDesign.
 Designed with longevity as a key priority, Blox represents the design philosophy between Leo Ryner and Planex Director Jean-Pierre Jardel who joined forces in 2012 to form a new an exciting design partnership.